olihensel/hetzner-dyndns-api/README.md

 ### Docker Deployment

 The application can also be deployed using Docker.
 The provided [`Dockerfile`](./Dockerfile) and [`docker-compose.yaml`](./docker-compose.yaml) files can be used to build and run the application as a Docker container.
-The Docker container exposes the application on port 3000.
+The Traefik Reverse Proxy uses DNS-01 Challenge to create a TLS certificate.
+The API is exposed via TLS on port 9999.

 To build and start the Docker container, run the following command: